meltano/handbook/src/_peopleops/index.md

 Please see the [Calendars](calendars) page for a list of company calendars.

+## SOC2 and compliance requirements

+To manage SOC2 compliance, Meltano uses [Drata](https://handbook.meltano.com/company/tech-stack/#drata).
+As part of this process, Meltano will need to report on certain aspects of their laptop configuration.
+This includes -- but is not limited to -- screensaver locking, password manager, antivirus software and automatic updates.
+All of these must be enabled.
+Their status must be regularly reported.

+For ease of monitoring these controls, use of [Drata agent](https://help.drata.com/en/articles/4740428-installing-the-drata-agent-via-mac-os) is strongly suggested.
+This agent is a lightweight application that is granted READ ONLY access to system preferences to verify proper configuration.

+Employees who do not wish to use this tool, or who can not use it for some technical reason, will be required to report on the relevant SOC2 items within [Drata](https://handbook.meltano.com/company/tech-stack/#drata) on a regular basis.
+This can usually be accomplished via screenshots.

 ## GitHub workflow best practices

 We use [GitHub](/company/tech-stack/#github) for project management across the organization.
 Whether you work in engineering or marketing, GitLab will be the central tool for collaboration and delivery.
 To ensure end-to-end visibility and asynchronous communication, we use epics, issues, and merge requests to organize our work.